fission/docs.fission.io/docs/content/installation/advanced-setup.en.md

 By default, there is no resource requests/limits setting for fission component pods.
 But it's always wise set them up if you're trying to running any application on Kubernetes for production.
-We recommend that you run benchmarks to simulate real traffic and  and setup resource of components accordingly.
+We recommend that you run benchmarks to simulate real traffic and setup resource request/limits of components accordingly.

 You can get component pods resource usage by using the following command.